 2. Room for Entertaining

-When I moved into my house, there was one space that I knew would need an upgrade: the 8-by-10-foot slab leading out from my kitchen and into the backyard.
+When I moved into my house, I knew one space would need an upgrade: the 8-by-10-foot slab leading out from my kitchen and into the backyard.
 Prepare yourself for a hideous photo in 3 . . .
 2 . . .
 1 . . .

 It’s my only true space for placing outdoor furniture at the moment, and even though it got a little bit of a makeover a few years ago (below), what I really want to do is expand this space for more guests and entertaining (just two seats aren't going to cut it!).

 For a while, I thought that I might have to hire help to expand the patio or bust up the concrete, but that might not be necessary.
-Kelly from "View Along the Way" came up with a great DIY option for her slab-turned-wooden deck, which I think is a genius option!
+Kelly from "View Along the Way" came up with a great DIY option for her slab-turned-wooden deck, which I think is genius.

 Before: Like mine, it wasn’t much to look at:

 After: No more stepping down onto discolored concrete: